spapas/spapas.github.io/content/django-unpoly.md

 ### Listening to unpoly events

 For most things happening in unpoly you'll find out that there are events that you can listen to and add behavior.
 There are cases where handling these is useful.

 For example, I've observed that if you're using bootstrap dropdowns and click a link while the dropdowns are *opened*, the dropdowns *will remain open* when the fragment has been loaded!
 This is very annoying.
 One simple way to resolve that is include the navigation inside your `up-main` element so the dropdowns will be reloaded.
-However there's a better way by using the events like in the following snippet:
+However there's a better way by using unpoly events like in the following snippet:

 ```js
     up.on('up:link:follow', function(event, link) {